 The Ralph Wiggum Technique

-Join me in as we perform a deep-dive into the agentic looping technique known as "Ralph Wiggum."
-As we go, we’re not just building a script, we’re building the surrounding system that makes an agent reliable enough to collaborate with.
+Join me as I perform a deep-dive into the agentic looping technique known as "Ralph Wiggum."
+In this series, we’re not just building a script, we’re building the surrounding system that makes an agent reliable enough to collaborate with.
 We’ll work through permissions, sandbox rules, hooks, and safer ways to run in more autonomous modes.

 By the end, we’ll have something much bigger than a typical demo: a working approach for spec-driven agent development that can run locally, in the background, or on a remote machine over SSH.
 Let's go!